 Dramatic bias always involves the production of scare stories, designed to generate useless drama, and represent problems out of all proportion to average reality.
 Note that scare stories are not self-preventing prophecies, which are stories of possible and plausible risks ahead, designed to alert the audience to potential danger, to provide motivation to change, and ultimately to prevent the story from coming true.

 Rather than motivating useful change, and focusing the audience on meaningful threats, a scare story wastes everyone’s energy and time, diverting them from the real issues at hand.
 Modern network news is full of baseless scare stories, dramatic and baseless nonevents reported in breathless tones, and designed to instill fear and anxiety.
 No wonder no one under 25 watches it anymore.

-Scores of authors, pundits, and politicians on the left, warning of impending climate, species, environmental, energy, population, discrimination and other disasters, and just as many books and pundits on the right, warning of impending financial, defense, immigration, jobs, social degradation, and other disasters are full of such stories, mixed in with with reasonable statistics and ideas, to make them more palatable.
+Scores of authors, pundits, and politicians on the left, warning of impending climate, species, environmental, energy, population, discrimination and other disasters, and just as many books and pundits on the right, warning of impending financial, defense, immigration, jobs, social degradation, and other disasters are full of such stories, mixed in with reasonable statistics and ideas, to make them more palatable.
 They are wolves in sheeps clothing, trying to get you scared, which gets them attention and sales.
 You need to learn to see through the disguise.